ramirobarrantes/eclipseq/README.md

 1. Extract unique molecular barcodes using umi_tools (?do we need this?)
 2. Trim adapters using cutadapt (?? do we have the adaptors)
 3. QC with FastQC
-4. Alignment to human genome (GRCh38 gencode v36) using STAR aligner
+4. Alignment to genome (GRCh38 gencode v36) using STAR aligner
 5. Sorting and indexing using samtools
 6. Remove duplicates using umi_tools
 7. Call Peaks using Clipper0.
 Concatenate if necessary